wvanderp/isOsmComplete/FUTURE.md

 # The future dreams of this project

-in this document, I will write down some ideas I have for this project.
+In this document, I will write down some ideas I have for this project.

 ## The CIA World Factbook